-- After using sp_deviceattr to change the dsync setting, you must reboot Adaptive Server before the change takes affect. - dsync is always on for the master device file.
-You cannot change the dsync setting for a master device file with sp_deviceattr. - The dsync value should be turned off only when the databases on the device need not be recovered after a system failure.
-For example, you may consider turning dsync off for a device that stores only the tempdb database.
+directio setting, you must reboot Adaptive Server before the change takes affect

-- Adaptive Server ignores the dsync setting for devices stored on raw partitions; updates to those devices are never buffered, regardless of the dsync setting. - dsync is not used on the Windows NT platform.
+- dsync is always on for the master device file.
+You cannot change the dsync setting for a master device file with sp_deviceattr.
+Therefore, you cannot set the directio option for the master device. - Turn off the dsync value only when the databases on the device does not need to be recovered after a system failure.
+For example, you may consider turning dsync off for a device that stores only the tempdb database. - Adaptive Server ignores the dsync setting for devices stored on raw partitions; updates to those devices are never buffered, regardless of the dsync setting. - dsync is not used on the Windows NT platform.